All About Cold Frames

 Season Extension

-Cold frames are great for growing cool-season vegetable crops like lettuce, spinach or radishes.
-Typically in Iowa, you can plant these crops in early April.
+Cold frames are ideal for growing cool-season vegetable crops, such as lettuce, spinach, and radishes.
+Typically, in Iowa, you can plant these crops in early April.
 When using a cold frame, you can start these vegetables two to four weeks earlier, depending on the weather conditions.
 This allows for an earlier harvest and a much longer harvest period.
-In the fall, uncovered cold frames can be used to start cool-season vegetables in late August or early September and as temperatures cool or when the threat of a hard frost comes, the cold frame can be closed overnight to protect the plants.
-This can allow you to continue to grow and harvest well into November most growing seasons.
+In the fall, uncovered cold frames can be used to start cool-season vegetables in late August or early September.
+As temperatures cool or when the threat of a hard frost approaches, the cold frame can be closed overnight to protect the plants.
+This allows you to continue growing and harvesting well into November in most growing seasons.

 Hardening Plants

-Cold frames are also great for hardening off tender seedlings or transplants grown indoors or recently purchased from a garden center.
-Warm-season vegetables like tomato or pepper, as well as summer annuals like marigolds or petunias, will not tolerate a frost but need to be placed outside to slowly acclimate them to outdoor conditions (harden them off) before planting in mid-May.
+Cold frames are also great for hardening off tender seedlings or transplants that have been grown indoors or recently purchased from a garden center.
+Warm-season vegetables, such as tomatoes or peppers, as well as summer annuals like marigolds or petunias, will not tolerate frost but need to be placed outside to slowly acclimate them to outdoor conditions (harden them off) before planting in mid-May.
 This process often requires bringing plants back indoors overnight when temperatures dip below freezing and then shuttling them back outside once the freezing temperatures have passed.
 When plants are hardened off in a cold frame, all you have to do is close it up at night to hold in heat and keep plants from getting cold damage when frost threatens.

 How to Manage a Cold Frame

 Temperature and ventilation must be controlled to avoid overheating plants.
-This is an active process and at times may be time intensive since the temperature inside can change rapidly.
+This is an active process and may be time-intensive at times, as the temperature inside can change rapidly.
 Check cold frames frequently, even on cloudy days, to prevent temperatures from getting too warm and killing the plants inside.

 Use a thermometer to determine when to open the cover for ventilation.
-The sash should be raised when the air temperature inside the cold frame rises above 85 degrees Fahrenheit.
-It should be closed before sunset to retain heat.
+The sash should be raised when the air temperature inside the cold frame rises above 85°F. It should be closed before sunset to retain heat.
 A simple board or dowel can be used to prop the cover open.
 Automatic openers are also available.
-The simplest types consist of wax-filled cylinders that expand and push open the cover as temperatures rise and then contract and close the cover when it cools off.
+The simplest types consist of gas- or wax-filled cylinders that expand and push open the cover as temperatures rise, then contract and close the cover when it cools.
 Insulating the frame with straw bales or mounds of soil can help moderate temperatures inside the cold frame, reducing drastic temperature swings.

 More Information